manson/node-glfw/README.md

 -------------------------
 Install GLFW and make sure examples are working.
 For convenience, install GLFW into your system lib/include path.

-Install AntTweakBar and make sure its GLFW samples are working.
-For convenience, install AntTweakBar libraries in your system lib path.

 Install GLEW and make sure its tests programs are working such as visualinfo.
 You should install GLEW in your system lib/include path.

 Now you can install node-glfw, the usual way: npm install node-glfw.